trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

                     3: Hybrid CPU-GPU (experimental)
     -s NUMBER     Snapshots are taken at every NUMBER of iterations.
                     Zero means no snapshots.
 Default: 0.
-    -n filename   The initial state.
+    -n FILENAME   The initial state.
     -N NUMBER     Number of particles of the system.
-    -p STRING     Name of file that stores the potential operator (in coordinate representation)
+    -p FILENAME     Name of file that stores the potential operator (in coordinate representation)

 Examples: